sanbee/parafeed/UserDoc.md

 ## Interactive mode ##

 This is the default mode.
-Upon startup, applications will present a list of its parameters in the form of keyword names followed by their current values.
+Upon start-up, applications will present a list of its parameters in the form of keyword names followed by their current values.
 The default values displayed will be those set by the application programmer.
 The settings of the various